RoelofSetsFire/data-processing-1/30 Homework/50 Javascript/10 Javascript and Canvas.md

 ## Transforming the data to screen coordinates

-The canvas-element provides its own coordinate system, you will have to transform you raw data to these coordinates to draw the graph.
+The canvas-element provides its own coordinate system, you will have to transform your raw data to these coordinates to draw the graph.

 The position encodings for this graph only need linear transforms, one for the x-axis and one for the y-axis, of the following form: x<sub>screen</sub> = alpha * x<sub>data</sub> + beta